Aggressive PHP Smart Caching

 - Only GET requests should be cached, not POST.
 POST actions will differ from user to user and therefore should be excluded from the cache.

 - The cache system should perform as few operations as possible in order to serve a cached file.
+This includes not doing redundant checks for file_exists() followed by file_get_contents() when a single @file_get_contents() can be performed and a positive result is the common case.

 - Object-oriented programming should not be used to implement the caching mechanism, as this would add unnecessary overhead.